 - They comply with the fund’s investment strategy

 - They comply with all relevant super legislation, just like any other SMSF investment must do.
-For example, SMSF cryptocurrency investments must:
+For example, SMSF cryptocurrency investments must be:

-- be held in the fund’s name (not in the names of individual fund members), and
+- Held in the fund’s name (not in the names of individual fund members)

-- be valued according to ATO guidelines (explained later in this article)
+- Valued according to ATO guidelines (explained later in this article)

 What is the value of cryptocurrencies?

 Like any currency, cryptocurrencies only have value if enough people recognise them as an acceptable form of payment in exchange for goods and services.

 SuperGuide Premium is ad-free